 Domalak Ana Mausoleum.
 Located about 90 km from the city, it is a majestic architectural monument from the XI century.
 Women often come here to pray for children, marital happiness and well-being.

-The ancient settlement Sairam.
+Ancient city of Sayram.
 Just 10 km from Shymkent, one can see the excavations of a large medieval city that was called Ispijab thousands of years ago.
 Rich caravans of the Great Silk Road went through this post, where culture and trade flourished.
 The greatest reminder of this ancient center of nomadic civilization’s existence has been immortalized in the minaret of the prophet Khizir, whose name is mentioned in the holy book of Islam, the Koran.

 Ibrahim Ata Mausoleum.
 Majestic and very ancient, is located in the middle of a green oasis, attracting thousands of pilgrims and travelers.
-The original building was erected in the XI-XII centuries in honor of Father of Khoja Ahmed Yassawi (a famous theologian and philosopher), but was destroyed under the influence of time.
+The original building was erected in the XI-XII centuries in honor of Father of Khoja Ahmed Yasawi (a famous theologian and philosopher), but was destroyed under the influence of time.
 In ХVІ - ХVІІ the mausoleum was rebuilt, and it became one of the most vivid examples of medieval architecture.

 Boraldai petroglyphs.
 Just 70 km from the city you can see a unique monument from the Bronze Age, with pictures of rock paintings.
 On gigantic stones along the bend of the river, there are depictions of all sorts of artwork: from hunting scenes, to life and tribal signs of nomads.

-Mountain range Kazygurt.
+Kazygurt Mountain Range.
 Locals consider this massif to be the second cradle of mankind, because ancient legends say that this is where Noah's Ark came to rest.
 This is the same place, where thousands of years ago stood the first ship in the world that saved people and animals from the universal flood, and its very plausible model is still embedded in that mountain.
 It is best to complete your trip by visiting this sight, since in the evening the Ark begins to glow with hundreds of lights, creating a very touching and at the same time mysterious atmosphere.

 For relaxation away from civilization, we picked up a few picturesque spots so you definitely would not want to leave these places!
 The incredible beauty of this nature is simply fascinating: it would seem that only endless steppe is around, but far away it unexpectedly connects with mountain peaks, with their eternal snow, blue rivers and bright greens.

-Burguliuk gorge.
+Burguliuk Gorge.
 Just 50 km from the city stretches a majestic mountain range, that is impregnable and beautiful in its own right.
 At its edge lay the gorges, where numerous recreational areas have been built, to offer travellers goods and services.

-Gorge Sayramsu.
+Sayramsu Gorge.
 It is located on the bank of the namesake river.
 Here you can comfortably get settled in a holiday house and then challenge yourself with a complicated trekking route that mountains have set for the adventurer, or simply enjoy the river, while having a picnic with the beautiful backdrop of the landscapes.

-Cave Akmeshit.
+Akmeshit Cave.
 Several thousands of years ago there was an underground mosque here which can be attributed to the many sacred places, in the region.
 The passage to the cave was discovered only a few decades ago, when its dome collapsed.
 Now travelers and pilgrims from all over the world come to see this amazing miracle of nature in all its glory.
 This wonder even has its own microclimate and ecosystem (trees grow inside the cave and even animals are found).

 April bloom.
-On the way to the Boralday gorge in early April, a real “fire” breaks out in the steppe.
+On the way to the Boralday Gorge in early April, a real “fire” breaks out in the steppe.
 Here, as you approach closely, you can lose your breath as you gaze at the endless fields of blooming tulips of all shapes and colors.
 Although the scarlet flames can be seen from afar, you need to drive close enough to walk in these fields, and it will definitely become a life-long memory for you.

 Poppy Valley.
 180 km from the town there is a fishing village where you can fish all year round.
 If you decide to devote the last day of rest to fishing, then on the way to this fishing destination, there is a very pleasant surprise that awaits you - a surprisingly red, even slightly purple poppy valley that extends into the horizon!
 For the sake of such a spectacle many travelers fly here every year just for the amazing photos.